 Looking for a special fall treat for your family without tons of sugar?
 This beautiful spiced apple bread is a great “twist” on cinnamon raisin bread.
-And it tastes just as good as it looks!
-Other than taking time for rising, this bread is actually pretty simple despite its impressive appearance.
-Read on to learn how to make this delicious apple twist bread.
+It’s also made from 100% whole grain flour, and it tastes just as good as it looks!

-Fair warning, this spiced apple twist bread does take a while because it rises twice – like most good yeast breads.
+While it’s easy to make, this spiced apple twist bread does take time to make because it rises twice – like most good yeast breads.
 Aside from requiring lots of time to rise, though, this bread is pretty simple.
-It definitely looks more complicated than it is (time to impress your kids!).
+It looks more complicated than it is (time to impress your friends and your kids!)

 This bread makes two loaves, so feel free to cut it in half.
 But I figure, if you’re going to take the time to make bread you may as well have two loaves to enjoy!
 Freeze one or gift it to a friend or neighbor.

-Not only does this bread look impressive, it’s relatively healthful!
-We cut back on the sugar so that you have less than 1/4 cup per loaf!
+Not only does this bread look impressive, it’s healthier than a classic pastry.
+We cut back on the sugar so that you use less than 1/4 cup per loaf!
 Plus, each loaf contains an apple, and a handful of nuts for a little protein.
 To top it off, the bread is made completely from white whole wheat flour!

 With those great key ingredients, you can feel good about feeding your family this treat, even if you decide to top it with honey butter (which is delicious, by the way).
 I even enjoyed toasting a few slices of this bread for a special breakfast.
 It’s just a perfect lightly sweet, hearty kind of bread.